ceph/ceph/doc/cephfs/fs-volumes.rst

 its contents.

 The removal of a subvolume fails if it has snapshots, or is non-existent.
-Using the '--force' flag allows the command to succeed even if the subvolume is non-existent.
+'--force' flag allows the non-existent subvolume remove command to succeed.

 Resize a subvolume using::